Eslam21/The-Zen-of-Python/Unpacking the Power of the Asterisk in Python.md

-Here's an improved and more organized version of the notebook:

 # The Asterisk Operator in Python

-Created: October 2, 2022 10:54 PM

 The asterisk is an operator in Python that has multiple uses.
 It is commonly known as the multiplication symbol when used between two numbers (`2 * 3`will produce `6`), but it also has some other powerful capabilities when used in other contexts.